Table of Contents

 (a) All outside liabilities must be paid off even if nothing is stated for their payment.

-(b) Unrecorded liabilities are also paid through cash or settled by unrecorded assets or settling
+(b) Unrecorded liabilities are also paid through cash or settled by unrecorded assets or settling recorded assets.

 (c) Contingent liabilities discounting of B/R become liability must be settled or paid.